 - Don’t leave them face down on your desk or nightstand.

 - Keep them out of extreme heat, like in the car.

 - Don’t use your clothes to clean the lenses (especially jeans or wool).

-- Every few months, it’s good to take your lenses to the eyeglass shop to get deep cleaned.
+- Every few months, it’s good to take your lenses to the eyeglass shop to have them deep cleaned.

 - If they’re very tight on your head, you may want to get them checked out, too.